Sereno del Mar, California

-Sereno del Mar (Spanish for "Serene of the Sea") is a census-designated place (CDP) in Sonoma County, California.
+Sereno del Mar (Spanish for "Serene of the Sea") is a census-designated place (CDP) in Sonoma County, California, United States.
 Sereno del Mar sits at an elevation of 190 ft.
 The 2020 United States census reported Sereno del Mar's population was 107.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 0.7 square miles (1.9 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP covers an area of 0.7 square mile (1.9 km^{2}), all land.

 Demographics

+Sereno del Mar first appeared as a census designated place in the 2010 U.S. census.